-- 10.1.1 Attendance and Availability.
+10.1.1 Attendance and Availability.
 The Association and the District recognize the value of consistent Teacher attendance.
-To that end, the parties will work cooperatively to maintain optimum Teacher attendance and availability. - 10.1.2 Reporting Requirement.
-When absent due to illness or disability as set forth within Section 10.2 of this Article, each Teacher is required to call the LARS no later than one (1) hour before the usual starting time.
+To that end, the parties will work cooperatively to maintain optimum Teacher attendance and availability.

+10.1.2 Reporting Requirement.
+When absent due to illness or disability as set forth within Section 10.2 of this Article or when absent for personal leave as set forth within Section 10.5 of this Article, each Teacher is required to call the LARS no later than one (1) hour before the usual starting time.
 Additionally, the Teacher shall notify the School Office according to the procedures established in that building and printed in the Faculty Handbook, stating the reason for the absence and the anticipated length of absence.
-An absence of more than three (3) consecutive days for the Teacher's illness or a family illness is considered leave under the Family Medical Leave Act of 1993 (FMLA). - 10.1.3 Medical Statements.
-Upon a Teacher's return to work from an absence of more than three (3) consecutive days, for the Teacher's illness or family illness, the immediate supervisor may request that the employee provide a medical statement from a physician to the District's Privacy Officer. - 10.1.4 Excessive Use of Sick Leave.
-The District shall have the right to inquire regarding excessive use of sick leave.
-The inquiry shall take place in the following manner:
+An absence of more than three (3) consecutive days for the Teacher's illness or a family illness is considered leave under the Family Medical Leave Act of 1993 (FMLA).